Planet

 16. Portugal.

-While this list highlights many of the countries without an official extradition treaty with the UAE, it is important to note that the lack of a formal agreement does not necessarily mean that extradition is impossible.
-In some cases, the UAE has specific arrangements with certain nations.
-For instance, the UAE and India have a memorandum of understanding in place that facilitates cooperation in the extradition of criminals, even without a formal treaty.
+For instance, the United Arab Emirates (UAE) and India have a memorandum of understanding in place that facilitates cooperation in the extradition of criminals, even without a formal extradition treaty.
 Similarly, the UAE and Pakistan often rely on diplomatic channels and the principle of reciprocity to handle extradition requests, particularly in cases involving serious offenses.

 Reasons for the Lack of Extradition Agreements